 - And boy does HopeGale deliver.
 The fight against F.Z.'s Idol starts by an instant knockout of Lydia, disabling the team's resistance to Earth, and a Masukunda (lower opponent's agility).
 It takes numerous hits to her Electric weakness to knock her down, which they have to do twice.

 - Arc Words: "Beholder", used to describe Lydia in particular, and present each time she manifests a new Social Link.

 - Battle in the Rain: The battle against Idol F.Z. takes place during the rainstorm anticipated ever since their rescue of Nori.

 - Boxing Lessons for Superman: Upon learning about Social Links, Lydia decides to go research the different Arcana in order to see what they mean.

-- Cat Fight: Amelia's (solo) fight against her Idol.
-Because she had accepted it earlier, much of the Idol's power goes to Amelia herself.
-Being an ordinary high school girl with no concept of combat, it's not really much of a fight.
+- Cat Fight: Amelia's one-on-one fight against her Idol.
+Because she had accepted it earlier, much of the Idol's power is absorbed and negated by Amelia herself.
+Being an ordinary high school girl with no idea how to fight, she puts up a predictably lame fight against herself.

 - Curb-Stomp Battle:

 - The first time the QIB and Sycophanta meet, the former are soundly defeated.

 - As a result of the valley overloading Amelia's Idol in a gambit to make QIB give up on rescuing the next victim, Mark's is surprisingly easier.
 The valley had been counting on the QIB fearing that Mark's Idol would be obscenely strong just like Amelia's was, but this gambit ultimately failed.

 - Dishing Out Dirt: Medusa, Allie's Persona, specializes in earth spells such as Magna.